Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-secrets/test/samples/sample2-backup-restore/sample2-backup-restore.md

 ## Getting a Secret

-To get a secret from the keyvault  you will need to call GetSecret.
+To get a secret from the key vault  you will need to call GetSecret.

 ```cpp Snippet:SecretSample2GetSecret
 // get secret